 10 ways to save money when travelling

 So you've done the math twenty times but you're still a few hundred dollars short in the budget department.
-Here's ten ways to save money -- US$1,400 to be exact -- while travelling.
+Here's ten ways to save money to travel -- US$1,400 to be exact -- while travelling.
 Just think how much more you could do, see and experience with that extra $1,400!

-1. Don't spend hundreds of dollars on a pair of hiking boots.
+1. Don't spend hundreds of dollars on a pair of hiking boots

 You won't need them.
 Trekking in Cambodia, Laos, Thailand and Vietnam isn't like trekking in Nepal or Peru.
 Most get by just fine with a good pair of sturdy sandals.
 Hiking boots are hot, they'll start to smell really bad, you'll be needing to take them off over and over again to visit temples and enter guesthouses, and they're heavy.